moode-player/mosbuild/README.md

 ```
 Follow the instructions and prompts that will appear.
 The Build runs in two stages.
 The first stage prepares the SDCard with the files and configuration necessary for the second stage which is where the majority of the OS Build process takes place.

-## After the first stage of the Build conpletes
+## After the first stage of the Build

 When the first stage of the Build has completed one of two completion banners will be printed depending on which build method was choosen in the beginning.
 Follow the instructions in the completion banner to start the second stage of the Build.